 - The Tooling model, which encapsulates not only the ITSM tool but the entire tooling landscape, which describes how IT’s underlying toolset, (e.g. systems management, event correlation, security monitoring, IT Service Management, Software Management, etc) all fit in together.
 I’ve written more on this topic in my “Why you really need a SIAM Tooling Strategy” white paper which you can download from here.

-So, as you scan the horizon for the latest trend that will transform the business of IT, fostering better IT-Business relations and make you a hero, don’t forget you’re not adopting it at the expense of everything else.
+So, as you scan the horizon for the latest trend that will transform the business of IT, fostering better IT-Business relations and making you a hero, don’t forget you’re not adopting it at the expense of everything else.
 You’re merely making adjustments, or in some cases, major changes, to one or more of the constituent parts of your operating model above, because none of the new ways of working in technology which is emerging will ever mean that we need to dispose of our IT Operating Model.